fbpx

 “It’s devastating because that’s an awesome opportunity for any candidate to get his or her message out there,” Cease said.

-All Arizonans, regardless of political party, will be able to cast votes for Green Party candidates if they choose, and Cease and Luxenberg hope voters consider writing in their names for Corporation Commission.
+All Arizonans, regardless of political party, will be able to cast votes for Green Party candidates if they choose, and Cease and Luxenberg hope voters consider them when casting their ballots.

 “This isn’t voting for the lesser of two evils, that’s not how we’re going to see change,” Luxenberg said.
 “It’s not a question of, ‘I don’t want to support them because they won’t win.’
 Voting is one way we give our voice, so I think everyone should vote their conscience.”